 With its interactive and engaging flip panels and picture puzzles, your kids can explore the exhibition and listen to an audio narration of the story with their earphones while you sneak in a quiet read!

 5. Go on a scavenger hunt in your own neighbourhood

 Are your kids getting restless at home?
 Consider taking them on a simple scavenger hunt around your neighbourhood for some fun outdoors.
 Scavenger hunts are excellent at sharpening the observation skills of young kids in a relaxed and fun way and can even help them pick up new vocabulary.

 Use this activity sheet as a guide if you need a place to start.
 For a more personalised experience, add on landmarks and interesting things that are unique to your own neighbourhood and see if your kids can spot them all!

-For more useful resources and activities you can do as a family, check out the Singapore Philatelic Museum’s website.
+For more useful resources and activities you can do as a family, check out the Children's Museum Singapore's (previously, Singapore Philatelic Museum) website.

 Image source: KLOOK

 If you are looking to get wet and wild in this hot weather, Singapore’s first floating Aqua Park located at Palawan Beach in sunny Sentosa will not disappoint.
 Try and stay afloat as you leap, bounce and navigate your way through each obstacle course in this giant inflatable playground.
 With four separate zones catering to the different age groups, this park is a must-visit for families looking for an exhilarating weekend!